MD/MS

 If a candidate fails to fulfil the service obligation:

-At Bodmas Education, we help students plan proactively to evade last-minute issues regarding bond:
+At Bodmas Education, we help students plan proactively to avoid last-minute issues regarding bond obligations:

 Even though senior residency is not legally binding for every doctor or institution, it continues to play an indispensable structural and functional role in India’s medical ecosystem.
 Let’s unpack why senior residency remains one of the most vital stages in a doctor’s journey.